greenjava/pytttool/README.md

 # pytttool: GME File Modification Tool

-This Python program allows you to modify the contents of [GME](https://github.com/entropia/tip-toi-reveng/blob/main/GME-Format.md) files, which are used by the Ravensburger Tiptoi system.
+This Python program allows you to modify the contents of [GME](https://github.com/entropia/tip-toi-reveng/blob/master/GME-Format.md) files, which are used by the Ravensburger Tiptoi system.
 It currently supports the following modification commands, similar to the `tttool` utility:

+- **GME modification commands:**
-- **`set-language`**: Set the language field of a GME file to one of the permitted language codes.
+    - `set-language` set the language field of a GME file (restricted to known values)
-- **`set-product-id`**: Change the product ID of a GME file.
+    - `set-product-id` change the product ID of a GME file
+- **GME analysis commands:**
+    - `info` print general information about a GME file (product ID, language, version, etc.)

 The script also ensures that the internal file checksum is correctly updated after any modification.